ndelnano/Spotify-Listening-History-Logger/README.md

 # About
 This repo holds various functionalities for supporting the [recently-played-playlists-parser](https://github.com/ndelnano/recently-played-playlists-parser).
-- Utilites for saving data of a user's recently played tracks from the spotify API and inserting them into MySQL
+- Utilites for fetching a Spotify user's recently played tracks from the spotify API and saving them in MySQL.
-  - Poll spotify's [get-recently-played endpoint](https://developer.spotify.com/documentation/web-api/reference/player/get-recently-played/) and save this data to MySQL.
+  - Poll spotify's [get-recently-played endpoint](https://developer.spotify.com/documentation/web-api/reference/player/get-recently-played/) and save new track plays to MySQL.
 I poll this API endpoint as a cron to preserve my listening history.
-  - Save various song data not included in the get-recently-played endpoint by calling the [get-several-tracks endpoint](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-tracks/) Currently, this is in development for adding the `release_date` attribute to each track.
+  - Save various track data not included in the get-recently-played endpoint by calling the [get-several-tracks endpoint](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-tracks/) Currently, this is in development for adding the `release_date` attribute to each track.
 - HTTP API for supporting queries from playlist-parser
-  - /process_filter -- Transform a `Playlist` (list of filters) into an SQL query, execute it, and return a list of spotify `track_id`'s.
+  - `/process_filter` -- Transform a `Playlist` (list of filters) into an SQL query, execute it, and return a list of spotify `track_id`'s.
+For what is possible, see recently-played-playlits-parser.
-  - /make_playlist -- Create a playlist, given a list of spotify `track_id`'s.
+  - `/make_playlist` -- Create a playlist, given a list of spotify `track_id`'s.

-You should not care to interact with these endpoints youself -- you should interact with them via the recently-played-playlists-parser.
+You should not care to interact with the API yourself -- you should use the recently-played-playlists-parser.

 # Installing and running
 See [recently-played-playlists-puppet](https://github.com/ndelnano/recently-played-playlists-puppet) for a puppet module and detailed instructions.

+## Setting up developer environment
+The acceptance tests use MySQL.
+You can either:
+- Clone this repo, install tox, and develop unit tests while relying on travisci for running acceptance tests
+- Use puppeted installation docs to run MySQL, do the above steps, and add a .env file

+Note -- I don't have spotify tokens for development / testing ;( You'll want to use your own.
+Travisci is set up to use my set.

 ## Environment variables
-Leaving these here serves more as documentation.
-If you are installing, you really want to look at the puppet repo.
+This list serves as documentation.
+If you are installing, you really want to use the puppet repo and its instructions.

 - SPOTIFY_CLIENT_ID
 - SPOTIFY_CLIENT_SECRET
 - DB_HOST